ThomasBleijendaal/umbraco-custom-section/docs/di.md

 ```

 To the `ContainerBuilder` we register all the the `Controllers` we need, the
-`CustomTreeController` (and any other new controller added to the custom section) and
+`CustomTreeController` (and all other controllers in the custom section) and
 register all the controllers included in Umbraco.

-After that we setup the `CustomSectionDbContext`, which uses an `InMemoryDatabase`,
+After that we setup the `CustomSectionDbContext`, which uses an `InMemoryDatabase`.
-which is for an example project like this ideal.
+Such a database is ideal for an example project like this.
 No migrations, a single initializer to
 seed the data and no complex setup.
 In [the repository](https://github.com/ThomasBleijendaal/umbraco-custom-section/tree/master/CustomSection)
 you can find all the classes involved with the database setup, I have omitted these
 here to avoid endless code listings.

-Now that we have a `DbContext` we can inject everywhere (although in a real custom section,
+Now that we have a `DbContext` we can inject everywhere.
+(Although in a real application,
-you probably want to wrap the context in some services).
+you probably want to wrap the context in some services, and offload the context and
+models to a seperate project in the same solution.)
 First thing we are update is the
 `CustomTreeController`, since the menu is still hard-coded:

 ``` Csharp